jim-easterbrook/Photini/src/doc/other/localisation.rst

 Transifex is quite easy to use, but there are a few things to be aware of when working on the Photini project.
 On the Transifex site there are several "resources" for Photini.
-The one called ``photini`` is the text used by the Photini program.
+The one called ``photini`` contains the text strings used by the Photini program.
-The others, beginning with ``doc``, are the Photini documentation.
+The others, beginning with ``doc``, contain the Photini documentation.

 ``photini`` resource
 ^^^^^^^^^^^^^^^^^^^^